007 MAGAZINE - The World's Foremost James Bond Resource!

 WRITTEN & COMPILED BY KEVIN HARPER

 Although not part of the official EON Productions series, Casino Royale also had a film tie-in edition published in paperback by PAN Books in 1966.
 The spoof film version of Ian Fleming's first novel premiered in London in April of 1967, and sales of CASINO ROYALE had increased significantly by the end of the year.
 Although issued whilst the Raymond Hawkey cover edition was still in circulation, the film tie-in featured the title CASINO ROYALE in large letters above the authors name in the same style as the Hawkey cover.
 Utilising Robert McGinnis's poster artwork which wrapped around to the back cover, the tie-in did not use stills from the film, instead PAN printed the cast and credits on the rear, thus separating it from the other film tie-ins issued in paperback.
 The US film-tie-in published by Signet Books used a repainted version of the McGinnis art.
-The artist himself later repainted his own version which was used on the cover of the 2008 Collector's edition DVD and 2011 Blu-ray of the film, inexplicably including Christopher Lee’s Scaramanga, Roger Moore in Live And Let Die and Shandor (Milton Reid) from The Spy Who Loved Me.
+The artist himself later repainted his own version which was used on the cover of the 2008 Collector's edition DVD and 2011 Blu-ray of the film, inexplicably including Christopher Lee’s Scaramanga, Roger Moore in Live And Let Die and Sandor (Milton Reid) from The Spy Who Loved Me.
 The original signed 23.5 X 30.5 inch artwork was sold for $47,500 by Heritage Auctions in October 2017.

 CASINO ROYALE film tie-in cover and window displays